tennisgent/quickmock/README.md

 More Info
 ---------

 I recently gave a presentation at the [AngularJS Utah Meetup](http://www.meetup.com/AngularJS-Utah/) where I went over a basic introduction to testing, mocking and how to use quickmock.
 The slides for that presentation are [here](http://bit.ly/quickmock-slides).
-The YouTube video for the presentation will be posted soon.
+The presentation can be [watched on YouTube](https://www.youtube.com/watch?v=1U_eA7fHtBo).
+I apologize for the poor video quality.

 Ideas for Improvement?
 ----------------------